ASE G1 Maintenance & Lt. Repair Practice Test

 Answer A is correct.
 A stuck closed oil pressure bypass valve could cause a ballooned oil filter.

 Answer B is wrong.
 A stuck open oil pressure valve results in unfiltered oil.

 Answer C is wrong.
-The bypass valve protects the engine in case the filter gets clogged.
-The valve opens and allows the oil to bypass the filter element and run straight to the engine.
+The bypass valve protects the engine if the filter gets clogged.
+The valve opens, allowing the oil to bypass the filter element and run straight to the engine.

 Answer D is wrong.
 Technician A is correct.